assist-software/java-masterclass-challenge-2022/README.md

 These are just examples: the actual special deals change each week.

-Create some test cases and aim to get good enough code coverage that you feel confident to do some refactoring.

 ### Your exercise:
 ***
 #### The aim of the exercise is to refactor this code, and if you have time to add new feature.